Happy

 emotional intelligence , emotion

 Happy is a 5 letter word that many use as the answer to what is the point of life.
-The follow up question of “How can you be happy” is usually followed by a blank stare, so here’s my study of the subject.
+The follow up question — “How can you be happy?” — is usually met with a blank stare, so here’s my study of the subject.
+The most important thing: happiness is not a mood, it’s a journey — like the weather vs. the climate.

 The Three Types of Happy